mesonbuild/meson/docs/markdown/Dependencies.md

 putting these in meson upstream the barrier of using them is lowered, as projects using meson don't have to re-implement the logic.

+## Builtin

+Some dependencies provide no valid methods for discovery on some systems, because they are provided internally by the language.
+One example of this is intl, which is built into GNU or musl libc but otherwise comes as a `system` dependency.

+In these cases meson provides convenience wrappers for the `system` dependency, but first checks if the functionality is usable by default.

 ## Blocks